A Deep Dive into Compile-Time Fibonacci Calculation

 }

-, C++ matches the more suitable template specialization T *
+For &std::cout, C++ matches the more suitable template form T *, and value is therefore set to true.

 int fibonacci(int n)